Is your shift lock release stuck? Learn how to fix it!

 Here are the steps for employing the shift lock release.

-- Set the emergency brake.
+- Engage the emergency brake / parking brake.
 Insert the ignition key and turn the ignition.
 Note that you don’t have to start the engine.

 - Find the shift lock override slot.
 It is on the shifter console near the lever.
 The slot may have a plastic cap that you’ll need to remove

-- Insert a key, nail file, or like object into the slot.
+- Insert a key, nail file, or screwdriver into the slot.
 Push it down and hold.

-- While you are pressing down on the override, press the brake pedal.
+- Press the brake pedal while you are pressing down on the override,

 If you perform these steps with the engine off, be sure to switch to neutral to start the car.